 To assist survivors in the grieving process Mothers In Charge offers Individual and Group Grief Support.

 Individual Grief Support is available by calling Mothers In Charge office for an appointment.
 It is recommended that new grief support members meet individually at least once before attending their first group meeting.

-Group Grief Support meets every 2nd and 4th Thursday at the MIC office from 5:30 PM – 8:00 PM.
+Group Grief Support meets every Thursday at the MIC office from 5:30 PM – 8:00 PM.